Stop the Kangaroo Massacres

 Call for an independent inquiry to assess the welfare, health and sustainability of Queensland’s kangaroos and other macropods

-This petition of residents of the State of Queensland draws to the attention of MP Meaghan Scanlon, Minister for the Environment the multiple threats facing kangaroos across Queensland.
+This petition draws to the attention of MP Meaghan Scanlon, Minister for the Environment the multiple threats facing kangaroos across Queensland.
 These threats include commercial and non-commercial shooting, exclusion fencing, habitat loss, fires, droughts and floods.

 In particular, your petitioners highlight the lack of transparency and oversight regarding the treatment of kangaroos in Queensland, particularly the indiscriminate slaughter of kangaroos, including mothers and joeys, in both the commercial and non-commercial slaughter industry.